United Nations Security Council Resolution 940: Reaction

 Many Latin American countries were opposed to the resolution.
-Mexico's UN ambassador, Víctor Flores Olea, spoke out against the resolution, saying that "it sets an extremely dangerous precedent in the field of international relations" because the crisis "does not constitute a threat to peace and international security."
-Cuban Foreign Minister Roberto Robaina said that the resolution furthers "the repeated attempts by the Security Council to amplify its powers beyond those which were granted it by the Charter."
+Mexico's permanent representative to the UN, Víctor Flores Olea, spoke out against the resolution, saying that it set "an extremely dangerous precedent in the field of international relations" because the crisis did "not constitute a threat to peace and international security".
+Cuban Foreign Minister Roberto Robaina said that the resolution furthered "the repeated attempts by the Security Council to amplify its powers beyond those which were granted it by the Charter".

-Brazilian President Itamar Franco strongly opposed the UN decision, saying "The Security Council's special powers should not be invoked in an indiscriminate manner in the name of a 'search for more rapid means' to respond to attacks on democracy, because it violates the basic principles of peaceful co-existence between nations and normal UN legal procedures."
+Brazilian President Itamar Franco strongly opposed the UN decision, saying "The Security Council's special powers should not be invoked in an indiscriminate manner in the name of a 'search for more rapid means' to respond to attacks on democracy, because it violates the basic principles of peaceful co-existence between nations and normal UN legal procedures".
 After a visit to Brazil from U.S. Under Secretary of State Peter Tarnoff the week before the vote, Brazil's decision to abstain instead of oppose the resolution can clearly be seen to be the result of enormous U.S. pressure.

-Pointing out that the situation in Haiti posed no threat to world peace and security, Uruguay's UN representative Ramiro Piriz Ballon said his country "will not support any military intervention, unilateral or multilateral."
+Pointing out that the situation in Haiti posed no threat to world peace and security, Uruguay's UN representative Ramiro Piriz Ballon said his country would "not support any military intervention, unilateral or multilateral".

 Argentina initially offered to send four marine and infantry companies to join the U.S.-led invasion forces.
 However, after popular discontent over the decision, President Carlos Menem was forced to back down on the offer.

 On 17 January 1995, UN Secretary-General Boutros Boutros-Ghali issued a 17-page report on the result of the intervention: the report noted the ongoing repression in Haiti, the complete lack of justice for victims of the September 1991 coup d'état, the deteriorating economic situation, and the growing impatience of the Haitian people.